austinzheng/Cormorant/README.md

 * `ifn?` doesn't exist; use `eval?` instead.
 This is because Lambdatron does not use protocols (i.e. interfaces) to define constructs that can be used in function position.
 * `try` doesn't exist. `attempt` is a (very basic) error handling facility.
 It takes one or more forms, executing each sequentially, and returns the first successful value (or the error from executing the final form).
+* The `subnormal?`, `infinite?`, and `nan?` functions return false for integer arguments, and can be used to test whether floating point numbers are subnormal, infinite, or NaN (respectively).

 License